NeuroBio/DiscordBot/README.md

 # DiscordBot
-What is says on the tin: a bot for convenience and trolling in my private discord servers
+What is says on the tin: a bot for convenience and trolling in my private discord servers.

 ---